 Creativity: Creativity is imperative in an ever-changing society.
 The challenges our society faces aren't the same as those we've encountered in the past, traditional solutions won't go far enough to address them.
 Our world needs innovators and people who will continue asking questions and want to better the world around us.
 We need people who can be creative when problems present and think outside the box.
 Creativity encourages students to come up with unique ways to solve problems.

 CAS also equips children with the skills to consider their ideas from different angles and test them in the real world.
 It teaches them that there isn’t just one answer and it helps them understand that usually the first idea to sort out a problem will not be the last.

 At OWIS, we encourage our students to apply their creativity in a variety of areas - not just social change - so that "outside-the-box" thinking becomes second nature to them.
 Students may, for instance, take up a new musical instrument or a student who is an excellent player in one instrument could learn to play a familiar piece of music in another instrument.
 A theatre novice with some amount of practice could make their on-stage debut in an after-school drama class.
-A student who has a passion for athletics may take part in a team tournament where their speed and endurance helps to support their team members.
 These are all skills that are so important throughout life and show that our students are adaptable and always striving to better themselves.